-a.
-The General Manager shall review the Aapplication package in the form and manner prescribed in Rules 21 and 22. to determine if the submitted application is complete, pursuant to the Implementation Guidelines, within thirty (30) days of receipt.
-If the application is determined to be incomplete, the General Manager shall notify the Applicant concerning that information, in which the application is deficient and request the Applicant to submit that information, in compliance with Rule 22-F. If the application is determined to be complete, and all criteria specified in Rule 22-A-2 and the Implementation Guidelines are met, the General Manager shall issue a Level 3 Permit within a goal of 120 days that specifies terms and conditions that are consistent with Rules 22-B and 22-C, and in compliance with Rule 22-D unless a specific condition is not applicable.
+The General Manager shall review the Aapplication package in the form and manner prescribed in Rule 21 to determine if the submitted Aapplication is complete. pursuant to the Implementation Guidelines, within thirty (30) days of receipt.
+If the Aapplication is determined to be incomplete, the application shall be deemed as denied without prejudice, and the General Manager shall notify the Applicant in writing of the missing or deficient concerning that information, in which the application is deficient and request the Applicant to submit that information, in compliance with Rule 22-F. If the application is determined to be complete, and all criteria specified in Rule 22-A-2 and the Implementation Guidelines are met, the General Manager shall issue a Level 3 Permit within a goal of 120 days that specifies terms and conditions that are consistent with Rules 22-B and 22-C, and in compliance with Rule 22-D unless a specific condition is not applicable.
 A Water Distribution System located within the Carmel Valley Alluvial Aquifer is subject to a System Capacity (annual production) limit pursuant to Rule 40-A. Usually complex applications may take longer than 120 days.
 District action is discretionary and the Aapplication is subject to CEQA review unless the project qualifies for a CEQA categorical exemption (CEQA Guidelines Article 19).